colemanw/webform_civicrm/README.txt

 ADVANCED USAGE - PASSING IDS IN THE URL

 By default, contact 1 is assumed to be the acting user.
 So if you view a webform while logged-in, you will see your own contact details auto-filled on the form.
-You can override this by supplying ids in the url.
+You can disable that in the "additional options" so that logged in users are always presented with a blank form for  You can also supply ids in the url.
 The following are supported:

 cid1=123 (contact 1's ID; you can also supply cid2 and so on)

-aid=456 (ID of the activity to autofill and update -- specifying an activity from a case will automatically cause the system to select that case if the contact has more than one)
+aid=456 (ID of the activity to autofill and update -- specifying an activity from a case works too)

-Note that permissions are checked, so these values will be ignored if the acting user doesn't have permission to view that contact (and if contact 1 isn't already part of the given activity)
+Note that permissions are checked, so these values will be ignored if the acting user doesn't have permission to view that contact.
+Activity ID will be ignored if no contact is part of the given activity.